A Lion in the House: Timothy Woods

 Tim's psychiatrist, Dr. Barbra Heidt, describes how Tim's past trauma of losing his father, in addition to the cancer, has limited his social life.
 Nevertheless, Tim is shown to have a humorous and positive personality, stating that he would one day like to be a doctor, counselor, or advocate for the homeless.
 After gaining weight and undergoing additional chemotherapy, Tim develops pain in his esophageal area and shows signs of enlarged lymph nodes.
 His mother and oncologists fear that the cancer cells may be returning with greater intensity.
 A biopsy, bone marrow tests, and several scans are performed which confirm that the cancer cells do indeed remain in his neck.
 In light of this, Tim is put under a new experimental chemotherapy regime and responds well to it.

 Tim celebrates his birthday with his family on the 4th of July.
 He begins to attend a special program at his school for children who are behind several grade levels.
 He also starts to work at McDonalds, showing greater responsibility and maturity in his behavior.
 The hospital staff arranges a special trip for him and his mother to visit Chicago.
-After their trip, Tim unfortunately falls ill.
+After their trip, Tim falls ill.
 His cancer returns and remains resistant to every combination of chemotherapy drugs that the doctors provide.
 As a result, Tim grows fearful of the reality of his situation.
 His mother also struggles to confront the possibility of his imminent death.
 Tim's condition deteriorates dramatically over the course of a few weeks.
 He is unable to breathe properly and passes away shortly after his doctors order a DNR on him.